royalapplications/beyondnet/README.md

 * Action: Debugger Command: `process handle SIGUSR1 -n true -p true -s false`
 * Enable: `Automatically continue after evaluating actions` Also see this [StackOverflow post](https://stackoverflow.com/questions/10431579/permanently-configuring-lldb-in-xcode-4-3-2-not-to-stop-on-signals).

+## License

+The project is licensed under the [MIT license](LICENSE).

+## Contributions

+Needless to say, any kind of contribution to this project is very welcome!